treshugart/galvatron/README.md

 ```

 You can cache whatever you want, just ensure that your watch pattern is set to watch the files that you're caching.

+## JSX

+Galvatron supports JSX out of the box.
+You don't need to do anything to enable it.